supportnasa/support-nasa/README.md

 But it's also about paying it forward.
 I hope other people inspired by space and science will be inspired by these selections.
 I hope it will spark their imagination for invention as well.

 This project was inspired by [@femmebot](https:/twitter.com/femmebot)'s project [HAND-PICKED TALES from ÆSOP’S FABLES with HAND-PICKED TYPE from GOOGLE FONTS](http://femmebot.github.io/google-type/).
 I loved the collaboration and shared love for our craft that went into the project.
-I think it embodies the spirit of what NASA does each time it open sources it's latest finding.
+I think it embodies the spirit of what NASA does each time it open sources its latest finding.

 This is my small way to give back.